hmc-cs111-fall2015/picobot-XText/README.md

 ## Code generation

+_Note: you might want to also refer to the [second XText tutorial][Tutorial2], as you work on this part._

 We'll now add a code generator.
 This generate will translate a Picobot `.pb` file into a [Graphviz][Graphviz] `.dot` file.
 The translation happens every time a user saves a `.pb` file in your IDE.
 If the user has Graphviz installed on